Runtime Repeated Recursion Unfolding in CHR: A Just-In-Time Online Program Optimization Strategy That Can Achieve Super-Linear Speedup: Runtime Repeated Recursion Unfolding

 Note that for a correct unfolding according to the above definition, three conditions have to be met.
 The chosen substitution must make $H'$ equivalent to the matching $G$ in the context of the built-ins of rule $r$ that must be satisfiable.
 Under this substitution, the common variables of $H'$ and $C''$ must already occur in $H$, and finally the guard of the unfolded rule must be satisfiable.
 If these conditions are violated, unfolding cannot take place and no unfolded rule is produced.

 Correctness of unfolding means that the unfolded rule does not lead to new states when it is applied, it is redundant. \begin{lemma}[Correctness of Unfolding] Given a CHR program with rules $r$ and $v$ and their unfolding resulting in rule $r' = \mathit{unfold}(r,v)$ and a computation with a transition that applies the unfolded rule $G \mapsto_{r'} G'$.
-Then there exists a computation where we replace the transition by a sequence of transitions without the unfolded rule $G \mapsto^{*} G'$ and leave all other states and transitions unchanged.
+Then there exists a computation where we replace the transition by a sequence of transitions without the unfolded rule $G \mapsto^{*} G'$ and leave all other states and transitions unchanged. \end{lemma} \begin{shortproof} Correctness of unfolding is proven in {\em Corollary $1$} \cite{gabbrielli2015unfolding}. \end{shortproof} In that sense, a correctly unfolded rule is always redundant (but of course its application is expected to improve efficiency). \begin{lemma}[Redundancy of Unfolded Rules] Given the rules $r$ and $v$ and their unfolding resulting in rule $r' = \mathit{unfold}(r,v)$ and any goal $G$ with a transition with the unfolded rule